The U.S. dollar was higher against the euro on Friday after stronger-than-expected U.S. monthly jobs data.

-The U.S. dollar extended its decline against the euro on Thursday.
+The U.S. dollar climbed to its highest against the euro in more than seven month.

-The dollar slid on Wednesday, as a surprise decline in U.S. inflation last month tempered expectations that the Federal Reserve would raise rates.
+The dollar climbed on Tuesday as a rise in U.S. inflation reinforced expectations that the Federal Reserve will raise interest rates next month.